benthambian/Design-Patterns/composite/composite.md

 This pattern provides a simple way to describe _**tree-like**_ structures, for example, menu which has sub-menus \(nodes\) and menu items \(leaves\).
 It helps us to characterize the relationship between the whole and the part.

 The example of menu is implemented by _Head First Design Patterns,  O'Reilly_.
 Here, we have another example from work.
-In order to make further configurable processing possible , we need to describe the structure of data returned by HTTP interfaces which is a json string.
+In order to make further configurable processing possible , we need to describe the structure of data returned by HTTP interfaces, which is a json string.

 ```js
 {